 Amy Scheel-Jones, MS Ed

-Amy Scheel-Jones, MS Ed Amy Scheel-Jones brings depth and breadth of experience to capacity building and change management strategies.
-In her work as a School Counselor, Amy spent 10 years developing expertise in practical approaches to prevention, resiliency and fostering well-being.
-A committed youth and family advocate and systems thinker, Amy has consistently applied these core […]
+Amy Scheel-Jones, MS Ed brings depth and breadth of experience to capacity building and change management strategies.
+In her work as a School Counselor, Amy spent 10 years developing expertise in practical approaches to prevention, resiliency and fostering well-being that is now applied across sectors.
+A committed youth and family advocate and systems thinker, Amy has […]

 Recognizing the unique challenges presented by the current events, the Wilson Foundation, ESL and the Rochester Area Community Foundation have partnered with CCSI to offer targeted support on enhancing trauma-responsive approaches as a core asset in recovery.
 Senior Consultant, Amy Scheel-Jones, facilitates these efforts and is privileged to support the cohort in their shared goal of delivering effective intervention and provision of support during unprecedented times.
 Organizational participants were identified from their previous participation in a three-year Trauma-Informed Care Learning Collaborative, and they represent a variety of education, human service organizations and county entities.